tudorr2/esp32-synthesizer/README.md

 ## ◈ What is this?

-It's a tiny standalone arpeggiator synthesizer built from scratch on a handmade PCB, housed in a 3D-printed PLA enclosure.
+It's a tiny standalone synthesizer built from scratch on a handmade PCB, housed in a 3D-printed PLA enclosure.
 It generates polyphonic sawtooth wave audio through a low-pass filter with 3-voice detuning — all in real-time on the ESP32's DAC output, amplified through a PAM8403 into a 3mm speaker.

 No synth shield.
 No MIDI interface.
 Just raw waveform math and a handful of components.